Synkevych/it_academy/SQL/README.md

 - ORDER BY -> sorting the result, goes after WHERE
   - SEST -> to sort in descending order (Z-A)
   - ASC -> to sort in ascending order (A-Z)
+- LIMIT [num]-> muximum number of rows the result set will have
+- CASE -> if-then SQL's logic

 ---